Home/Supplements/Whey Protein Powder

 Instructions

 1. 1.
-In a blender, combine the banana, almond milk, cocoa powder, almond butter, and honey.
+In a blender, combine the whey protein powder, banana, almond milk, almond butter, cocoa powder, and ice cubes.

 3. 3.
 Pour into a glass and enjoy immediately.